No. 3 Security Forces Squadron RAAF

-No. 3 Security Forces Squadron (3SECFORSQN) is an RAAF Security Forces unit, whose mission is to provide security in support of air and space power assets and infrastructure.
+No. 3 Security Forces Squadron (3SECFORSQN) was an RAAF Security Forces unit, whose mission was to provide security in support of air and space power assets and infrastructure.

+History

-Originally designated No. 3 Airfield Defence Squadron (3AFDS), the squadron was disbanded in the mid-2000's and its resources dispersed between No 1AFDS (RAAF Edinburgh) and No 2AFDS (RAAF Amberley).
+Originally designated No. 3 Airfield Defence Squadron (3AFDS), the squadron was disbanded in the mid-2000s and its resources dispersed between No 1AFDS (RAAF Edinburgh) and No 2AFDS (RAAF Amberley).

 On 4 July 2013, the RAAF's security capability was reorganised.
 Subsequently, No. 3 Security Forces Squadron was formed, with its headquarters based at RAAF Base Edinburgh.

+Disbandment

+On October 11th 2022, 3SECFOR was disbanded as part of the RAAF's Air Force Security Transformation program.
+During 2022, 1SECFOR and 2SECFOR were restructured with more specific responsibilities.

+Personnel

-The unit comprises personnel from the following Air Force categories and musterings:
+The unit comprised personnel from the following Air Force categories and musterings: